-If you're planning on issuing a PR back to the Home Assistant codebase you need to fork the polymer project and add your fork as a remote to the Home Assistant Polymer repo.
+If you're planning on issuing a PR back to the Home Assistant codebase you need to fork the frontend project and add your fork as a remote to the Home Assistant frontend repo.

-When you've made your changes and are ready to push them change to the working directory for the polymer project and then push your changes
+When you've made your changes and are ready to push them change to the working directory for the frontend project and then push your changes

 If you're making changes to the way the frontend is packaged, it might be necessary to try out a new packaged build of the frontend in the main repository (instead of pointing it at the frontend repo).
 To do so, first build a production version of the frontend by running